Capital allowances for tools and equipment: what tradespeople can claim

 - Plant and equipment

-- Computers, tablets, and phones used for the business
+- Computers, tablets, and phones used for business

-- Cars (these use a different allowance — see below)
+- Cars (these have a different allowance — see below)

-- Assets bought in the final period of a business that is closing
+- Assets bought in the final period of a closing business

-- Items you owned personally before putting them into the business (use market value at transfer date)
+- Items owned personally before business use (use market value at transfer)

 Writing-down allowances: what changes in April 2026

-If you spend more than the AIA limit, or buy assets that do not qualify for AIA, you use writing-down allowances (WDAs) instead.
-These give you a percentage deduction each year rather than 100% upfront.
+If you exceed the AIA limit or buy assets not qualifying for AIA, writing-down allowances (WDAs) apply.
+These offer a percentage deduction each year instead of 100% upfront.

 There are two WDA pools:

-- Main pool: most plant and machinery — historically at 18% per year
+- Main pool: most plant and machinery — used to be 18% annually

-- Special rate pool: long-life assets, thermal insulation, integral features — at 6% per year
+- Special rate pool: long-life assets, thermal insulation, integral features — at 6% annually

 At the same time, a new 40% First Year Allowance (FYA) is being introduced for new main pool assets from January 2026.
-This sits between AIA (100%) and WDA (14%) — useful for businesses that have used up their AIA limit.
+This is useful for businesses that have used up their AIA limit.

 Capital allowances for vans

-A van used for business qualifies for AIA, so you can deduct 100% in the year of purchase.
-Importantly, for tax purposes a van is defined as a commercial vehicle with a payload of more than one tonne — not a car-derived van or estate car.
+A van used for business qualifies for AIA, allowing you to deduct 100% in the purchase year.
+For tax purposes, a van is defined as a commercial vehicle with a payload exceeding one tonne, not a car-derived van or estate car.
 Most standard transit-style vans qualify.

 Capital allowances for cars

-Cars cannot use AIA.
-Instead, they go into a special capital allowance pool based on CO2 emissions:
+Cars do not qualify for AIA.
+Instead, they are placed in a special capital allowance pool based on CO2 emissions:

 - Zero emission cars: 100% first year allowance